lamdu/lamdu.github.io/blog-in-progress/Editor-Affects-Language-Design.markdown

-While Haskell's use of lazy evaluation allows defining control structures in the library, this feature doesn't come free of disadvantages, and that's why this feature isn't common in programming languages.
+While Haskell's use of lazy evaluation allows defining control structures in the library, this feature doesn't come free of disadvantages, and that's why it isn't a common feature in programming languages.

-For Lamdu we made a different choice, which also happens to be the same choice made in Smalltalk: support lazy evaluation, but not automatically everywhere.
+For Lamdu we made a different choice, which also happens to be the same choice made in Smalltalk: support lazy evaluation, but not implicitly and everywhere.

 The logical-or operator in Lamdu gets a boolean on its left side, and a "deferred computation" (aka function with no arguments)